Renters Insurance

 Accidents happen!
 Renters insurance protects you and your personal possessions in the event of a fire, theft, or other incident.
-Most renters insurance policies will include protection for both personal property as well as personal liability.
-Your best bet is to choose a policy that includes both protections.
+Most renters' insurance policies will include protection for both individual property and personal liability.
+Your best option is to select a policy that offers both types of protection.

 Why get it?

-Many renters think their landlord’s insurance policy will cover their personal property, should something happen.
+Many renters believe their landlord's insurance policy will cover their personal property in the event of an accident.
 This is often not the case.
 If one of your neighbors does something to cause damage to your personal property, the landlord is not required to cover you under their insurance.
-A few years ago, an apartment building completely burned to the ground due to an unattended charcoal grill.
-Of the 40 people who lost all of their possessions, only 2 of them had renters insurance.
+A few years ago, an apartment building was destroyed by fire due to an unattended charcoal grill.
+Of the 40 people who lost all their possessions, only two had renters' insurance.

 How much should you get?

 Most policies start at $5,000 worth of coverage for your personal possessions.
-However, you should make a list of the replacement cost of your property to see if a higher policy limit is right for you.
-Once you add in your computers, stereo, television, cell phone, clothes, etc., you may find that you have far exceeded the $5,000 basic policy.
+However, you should create a list of the replacement costs of your property to determine if a higher policy limit is correct for you.
+Once you add in your computer, stereo, television, cell phone, clothes, and other items, you may find that you have far exceeded the $5,000 basic policy limit.
 As for personal liability, most basic policies will include $100,000 in coverage.

 How much does it cost?